chiarachiavenna/chiarachiavenna.github.io/_pages/about.md

 Welcome to my webpage!

-I am affiliated to the Covid Crisis Lab and Dondena research centre as a full time postdoctoral scientist.
+I am a full time postdoctoral scientist affiliated to the Covid Crisis Lab and Dondena research centre.

-Before, I completed my PhD at the University of Cambridge and a one-year project at Public Health England.
+Previously, I completed my PhD at the University of Cambridge and a one-year project at Public Health England.

 My research interests focus on statistical models to make inference from longitudinal observational health data, mostly collected through surveillance systems.